 Effective tracking of sessions requires some mechanism for persisting data about the state of the open session, typically through browser cookies or local storage.
 This necessarily ties the session to the device originating it, and it is worth noting that if the client does not allow cookies or manually clear the stored data, this will wipe the session state.
 This state can contain a session identifier, the campaign criteria (if changes are used for ending sessions), and timestamps for the session start and the last activity time.
 The last active time should be updated regularly to ensure accurate measurement of session inactivity in session end events.
 It is also helpful to track timestamps of particular interest to the user, such as the time of their first visit, their registration time, or the time of first exposure to specific feature releases, to include the time since those events for retention analysis.

-For an example of one way this logic can be implemented, refer to the Split reference application.
+For an example of one way this logic can be implemented, refer to our sample client library.

 A session start can be triggered when a user interacts with the application and either no session state exists or the most recent activity for that session occurred outside of the defined session inactivity window.
 At that time, a new session start event can be recorded, and the session state should be updated to reflect the newly created session.
 By incorporating a property for the time between this session start, and the user’s very first session start, the return rate of users can be captured for a variety of time frames and use cases.